-Special educational needs are defined as 'educational needs that are different from those of the majority of students, and which arise from the impact of a disability or recognised disorder.'
-(KHDA Inspection Framework)
+According to the KHDA Inspection Framework special educational needs are 'educational needs that are different from those of the majority of students, and which arise from the impact of a disability or recognised disorder.'

 Being identified with a special educational need and/or disability could mean that students require specialist support, specific curriculum modification or personalised planning to ensure that they make the expected levels of progress given their starting points.
+A SEND may mean students have a barrier to learning which staff at NAS Dubai will support to overcome.